 The Northwest’s contribution to wildlife habitat and wild rice production

 A grain specialist at Oregon State University, who was originally from Minnesota, tossed out a handful of wild rice seed in his backyard pond to see if it would grow in Oregon’s climate.
 From that experiment, an article was published that caught the eye of several people who were interested in enhancing wildlife habitat.
 Two of those people were Larry and his late father, Jim Payne.
 In 1990s the first few grains of wild rice were planted in the fertile Willamette Valley in Marion, Linn and Lane Counties.
 That same year, Ankeny Lakes Wild Rice Company was formed.
 Six years later Ankeny Lakes incorporated with the purchase of St. Maries Wild Rice Co.
 After a series of flooding in the processing plant at St. Maries, it was decided an area high and dry would be more fitting for processing.
 Ankeny Lakes Wild Rice Company purchased St. Maries Wild Rice Company in 1996.
-The processing, and packaging equipment was moved to the present location on our farm just south of Salem, Oregon.
+The processing, and packaging equipment was moved to our farm just south of Salem, Oregon.
 That is the year Ankeny Lakes and St. Maries were incorporated as Wild & Ricey Northwest, Inc. Ankeny Lakes is not involved with processing at this time.
 Currently there are several growers in the State of

 The West Coast Connection